Community Emergency Response Team (CERT)

 It is about readiness, people helping people, rescuer safety, and doing the greatest good for the greatest number.
 CERT is a positive and realistic approach to emergency and disaster situations where citizens may initially be on their own and their actions can make a difference.
 While people will respond to others in need without the training, one goal of the CERT Program is to help our residents do so effectively and efficiently without being placed in unnecessary danger.

-CERT classes have customarily been held on Saturdays from 9 a.m. to 4 p.m.
-However, for spring 2018, a Thursday evening class is being offered.
+CERT classes are customarily held on Saturdays from 9 a.m. to 4 p.m.
 The session is followed by a Disaster Simulation Drill.
 The training course is free to residents of Monterey Park and consists of:

 - Utilities - Learning how and where to turn off gas meters, electricity, and water service if leaking or broken pipes are detected